≪ Go to our review of Winter Boots - Women's

 Order this boot a half size larger as it runs a little small.

-The Tofino II has many comfort and cozy features that many of our testers loved.
+The Tofino II has many comfortable and cozy features that many of our testers loved.
 We looked the support of the footbed and the soft lining that is warm and soft to the touch.
 We also loved the fur collar that gives this boot an extra 'cozy factor'.
-Initially when putting the boot on, we were in love.
+Initially, when putting the boot on, we were in love.
 Even though the interior liner doesn't compare to the coziness offered by the plus and warm UGG Adirondack II, it is still really cozy.

 It wasn't until we started walking that we learned about a minor design flaw that had one of our testers limping after wearing it around town all day.
 Specifically, this boot has a leather strip that goes up the back of the calf.
-This adds an element of style and helps give the upper its shape, but it we found it a little difficult to break in.
+This adds an element of style and helps give the upper its shape, but we found it a little difficult to break in.

 After two months of wearing the boot, this stripe didn't pinch the back of the leg like it did when it was initially taken out of the box, but many testers commented that this was one of the least comfortable boots because of this minor design flaw.
 We found that when wearing it with thin socks, the design flaw was much more pronounced, but when wearing thicker wool socks, we hardly noticed it at all.
 If you do plan on purchasing this boot, make sure to break in this leather strip, and wear thicker socks while you do it!